-Fluorescent Display Digital Clock - built in 1973
+Fluorescent Display Digital Clock – Built 1973

 Built from scrounged parts.